Chapter 13 Bankruptcy – the Ultimate Guide

 Like any bankruptcy case, you will need to have a bankruptcy petition for the court.
 This is often 30-50 pages thick and lists your debts, possessions and other information in a very particular order and fashion.

 The payment plan is the key to a Chapter 13 bankruptcy, and what sets it apart from a Chapter 7 bankruptcy.
 It sets out all the ways which the debt will be handled during the administration of the bankruptcy by the Chapter 13 Trustee.
 How much unsecured debt will be paid?
 Are you going to keep paying on the car, or give it back for a voluntary repossession?
 What about the mortgage: will it be caught up if you’re behind to avoid foreclosure, or if so, how long will it take to pay the arrearages that you’re behind?

-In short, a lot of precise and important calculations go into the Payment Plan with the aim of determining the number that matters most to the debtor.
+In short, a lot of precise and important calculations go into the bankruptcy plan payment with the aim of determining the number that matters most to the debtor.
 This number, of course, is the monthly payment.
 You’ll pay this monthly payment for 60 months (yes, that’s 5 years).
 By definition, you’ll be able to afford it.
-An good bankruptcy attorney ensure you can make the payment, but also something that can be accepted by the bankruptcy trustee and creditors.
+A good bankruptcy attorney can ensure you are able to make the payment, but that it’s also something that can be accepted by the bankruptcy trustee and creditors.

 Filing the Bankruptcy Papers

 After these are ready, the bankruptcy petition and payment plan are submitted to the U.S. Bankruptcy Court.
 The papers are filed and the case gets a number and the ball is rolling.